naruto678/aws-notes/aws-developer-associate-notes.md

         -   bucket access contorl list -- Bucket ACL's . happens at the object level .
 Provides fine-grained control to your objects
         -   Also provides s3 access logs . - >Logs are writeten to another s3 bucket

+**S3 Standard > Intelligent-tiering >> All the infrequent >> Glacier deep archive is the smallest **
+**For the infrequent access a fee will apply for the retrietval in-addition to storage **

+### S3 Encryption

+      - Encryption in transit . this is done automatically by ssl/tls
+      - Encryption at rest.
+        - SSE-S3 encrypt with s3 managed keys.
+The key itself is encrypted
+        - SSE-KMS gives additionals key known as
+        - SSE-C Customer provideed keys
+        - Client side encryption
+        - x-amz-server-side-encryption  : AES257 (SSE-s3 managed keys)
+        - x-amz-server-side-encryption : ams:kms ( uses sse-kms)
+        - Can also be done with bucket policy  by adding the followign condition in the  bucket policy  deny aws:SecureTransport : false